TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/ODataS4hana/readme.md

 If you go inside the app, you can see in flow we have 2 activities (OData Query and OData Modify) that perform CRUD operations like: data fetching, inserting data, updating data and deleting data.

-1. Using OData Query activity we are fetching data present at SAP S4 Hana 'A_ProductDescription' API service.
+#### 1. Using OData Query activity
+We are fetching data present at SAP S4 Hana 'A_ProductDescription' API service.
 Following is the configuration needed for OData Query Activity using SAP S4 Hana service.

 Select SAP S4 Hana connection in Settings tab of OData Query activity.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/8.png)